lucaslisj/hoop.trainer/README.md

 **Make/miss logic —** 🧠

 To determine whether or not a shot is successful or not, we utilize a simple two state system.
-From the specific camera angle we use (top of the key, facing directly towards the basket) this becomes a 2D coordinate problem.
+From the specific camera angle we use (camera placed at the top of the key, facing directly towards the basket) this becomes a 2D coordinate problem.
 We first map out the relevant parts of the rim with a rectangular box (done by the user when calibrating the setup to ensure maximum accuracy)

 <img width="580" height="531" alt="Screenshot 2026-07-07 at 7 22 17 PM" src="https://github.com/user-attachments/assets/b0389c61-48e9-4f2a-bca4-ef18c68d2b93" />